Logistics: Logistics automation

 Logistics automation is the application of computer software or automated machinery to improve the efficiency of logistics operations.
-Typically, this refers to operations within a warehouse or distribution center with broader tasks undertaken by supply chain engineering systems and enterprise resource planning systems.
+This typically refers to operations within a warehouse or distribution center with broader tasks undertaken by supply chain engineering systems and enterprise resource planning systems.

 Industrial machinery can typically identify products through either barcode or RFID technologies.
 Information in traditional bar codes is stored as a sequence of black and white bars varying in width, which when read by laser is translated into a digital sequence, which according to fixed rules can be converted into a decimal number or other data.
 Sometimes information in a bar code can be transmitted through radio frequency, more typically radio transmission is used in RFID tags.
 An RFID tag is a card containing a memory chip and an antenna that transmits signals to a reader.
 RFID may be found on merchandise, animals, vehicles, and people as well.

-Logistics: profession and organizations
+Professions and organizations

+Staff

 A logistician is a professional logistics practitioner.
 Professional logisticians are often certified by professional associations.
 One can either work in a pure logistics company, such as a shipping line, airport, or freight forwarder, or within the logistics department of a company.
 However, as mentioned above, logistics is a broad field, encompassing procurement, production, distribution, and disposal activities.
 Hence, career perspectives are broad as well.
 A new trend in the industry is the 4PL, or fourth-party logistics, firms, consulting companies offering logistics services.

+Academic institutions

 Some universities and academic institutions train students as logisticians, offering undergraduate and postgraduate programs.
 A university with a primary focus on logistics is Kühne Logistics University in Hamburg, Germany.
 It is non-profit and supported by Kühne-Foundation of the logistics entrepreneur Klaus Michael Kühne.